videojs/video.js/COLLABORATOR_GUIDE.md

 This makes a patch release, you can also do a `minor` and a `major` release.

-After it's done, verify that the github release has the correct changelog output.
+After it's done, verify that the GitHub release has the correct changelog output.

 ## Doc credit